vyca2017/content/content/tutorials/clients/apollo-vs-relay/relay-vs-apollo.md

 ## Queries

 A major responsibility of any GraphQL client is the ability to fetch data and make it available to the view layer of the app.
-In Relay, there is only one way how to get access to data in a React component and that is through a higher-order component called [`Relay.Container`](https://facebook.github.io/relay/docs/guides-containers.html#content).
+In Relay, the major way of getting access to data inside of a React component is by means of a higher-order component called [`Relay.Container`](https://facebook.github.io/relay/docs/guides-containers.html#content).

 With Apollo, it is possible to use a similar approach with the [`graphql`](http://dev.apollodata.com/react/api.html#graphql) higher-order component.
 With Apollo, another way to obtain data from the server would be to directly send queries using the [`ApolloClient`](http://dev.apollodata.com/core/apollo-client-api.html#apollo-client) and process the returned data with a promise.
 In the following, we are going to dive into what data fetching with Relay and with Apollo looks like.

 In the next two sections, we are going to analyze the following query and how it would be incorporated using each Relay and Apollo: